-The dividend constitutes a section 10B foreign dividend since it is declared by a headquarter company and must therefore be considered for exemption from normal tax under section 10B and not section 10(1)(k)(i).
-The section 10B foreign dividend is exempt from normal tax under section 10B(2)(a) since Company A and Company B both hold at least 10% of the equity shares and voting rights in Company C.
+The dividend constitutes a section 10B foreign dividend, since it is declared by a headquarter company, and must therefore be considered for exemption from normal tax under section 10B and not section 10(1)(k)(i).
+The section 10B foreign dividend is exempt from normal tax under section 10B(2)(a), since Company A and Company B both held at least 10% of the equity shares and voting rights in Company C.

-Dividends tax implications:27
+Dividends tax implications38

-Dividend paid by Company D:
+Dividend paid by Company D

-Dividends tax is not levied on the foreign dividend paid by Company D since the dividend is not a "dividend" as defined in section 64D.
+Dividends tax is not levied on the foreign dividend paid by Company D, since the dividend is not a "dividend" as defined in section 64D.

-Dividend paid by a headquarter company (Company C):
+Dividend paid by a headquarter company (Company C)

-Dividends tax is not levied on the dividend paid by Company C since dividends paid or declared by headquarter companies are specifically excluded from section 64E(1).
-The dividend declared by Company C does not increase Company B's STC credit under section 64J(2) (see 5.2.4).
+Dividends tax is not levied on the dividend paid by Company C, since dividends paid or declared by headquarter companies are specifically excluded from section 64E(1).